Special assistance during COVID-19

 - capped – the price may go up or down but it won’t go over a set limit

-You may pay less if you pay by direct debit, manage your account online or opt for a dual fuel (gas and electricity) tariff.
-You should check any deals or discounts carefully and also consider the service offered by the supplier.
+You may pay less if you pay by direct debit or manage your account online.
+You should check any deals or discounts carefully and consider the service offered by the supplier.

 The best way to compare prices and deals is by using online price comparison websites.
 You should check two or three.
 Some price comparison websites have been accredited by Ofgem, the energy market regulator.
-You could also use the comparison tool on the Citizens Advice website.
+You could also use the comparison tool on the Citizens Advice website or call one of the energy switching companies, such as uSwitch, for advice.

 If you find the deals on offer confusing, you can get help from your local Citizens Advice.